Canada

 Environment Canada reported wind gusts up to nearly 60 kilometres per hour at Muskoka Airport overnight.

-According to Hydro One, here are the power restoration numbers for the following communities as of Saturday afternoon:
+According to Hydro One, here are the power restoration numbers for the following communities as of Saturday evening:

 Bancroft